jensAtMobilepay/MobilePay-Marketplace/docs/api_reference.md

 The MobilePay Marketplace operates with different Markets, one for Denmark (`DK`) and one for Finland (`FI`).
 Products are not shared across Markets.
 All prices are in `DKK` for `DK` market and `EUR` for `FI` market.

 #### Localizations
 Some requests feature a `localizations` list.
-This list must contain the following required languages for their respective market as shown below.
+This list must contain translations in the following languages for their respective market as shown below.

 * `DK` market
   * `DA_DK`: Translations in Danish language
   * `EN_DK`: Translations in English language
 * `FI` market
-  * `FI_FI`: Translations in Finish language
+  * `FI_FI`: Translations in Finnish language
   * `EN_FI`: Translations in English language

 #### Currencies